arez/arez/docs/component_example.md

 You will notice that this method implementation uses both the setter and getter when modifying the `remainingRides` observable property.
 If the code did not use the setter then downstream observers would not be notified of the change.
-If the code did not use the getter then no problem would arise within the context of this method. however it can be a problem in other contexts (i.e. an {@api_url: annotations.Autorun} methods) so for the sake of consistency and simplicity we recommend that you always use the getter and setter when interacting with observable properties.
+If the code did not use the getter then no problem would arise within the context of this method. however it can be a problem in other contexts (i.e. an {@api_url: annotations.Observed} method) so for the sake of consistency and simplicity we recommend that you always use the getter and setter when interacting with observable properties.

-## Autorun reactions
+## Observers

 So far we have an entity with an observable property that we can read and write using an action.
 The application is not yet reactive.
 However let's imagine the application needs to notify the user when the value of the observable property `remainingRides` reaches `0`.
-We can do this using a method annotated with {@api_url: annotations.Autorun}
+We can do this using a method annotated with {@api_url: annotations.Observed}
 such as

-{@file_content: file=arez/doc/examples/step4/TrainTicket.java start_line=@Autorun "end_line=^  \}" strip_block=true}
+{@file_content: file=arez/doc/examples/step4/TrainTicket.java start_line=@Observed "end_line=^  \}" strip_block=true}

 Any time that this method is executed, Arez will track which observable properties are accessed within the method.
-If the values of any of these observable properties changes, Arez will schedule this method to be re-run in the reactions phase.
-The very last step of constructing an arez component executes all the {@api_url: annotations.Autorun}
+If the values of any of these observable properties changes, Arez will schedule this method to be re-run.
+The very last step of constructing an arez component executes all the {@api_url: annotations.Observed}
-annotated methods, ensuring that Arez knows which observable properties the {@api_url: annotations.Autorun} method is dependent on.
+annotated methods, ensuring that Arez knows which observable properties the {@api_url: annotations.Observed} method is dependent on.

 This means that that any time the `remainingRides` observable property is modified, Arez will execute this method.